Masters 2015: Jordan Spieth - the making of a major champion

 The final day here at Augusta is often a shoot-out.
 The pressures of the back nine - greens like glass, fairways steep and narrow, water, water everywhere - have broken older men with far greater experience of these beautiful and brutal yards.

-Spieth admitted afterwards that he had struggled to sleep on Saturday night, self-effacingly pointing to his preternaturally receding hairline as an indication of the stress he has been under.
+Spieth admitted afterwards that he had struggled to sleep on Saturday night, self-effacingly pointing to his prematurely receding hairline as an indication of the stress he has been under.

 Yet even with so many big guns lurking - world number one Rory McIlroy, three-times Masters champion Phil Mickelson, major winner Justin Rose - the callow kid never looked like backing down.

-If it seemed less thrilling a finale than we have come to expect from Augusta, it is worth a reminder of the dramatic context: the second youngest winner in Masters history, the first to go to 19 under, more birdies across his four rounds than any player here has ever made, the first man to win it wire to wire in 39 years.
+If it seemed less thrilling a finale than we have come to expect from Augusta, it is worth a reminder of the dramatic context: the second youngest winner in Masters history, the first to go to 19 under (before a bogey on the last), more birdies across his four rounds than any player here has ever made, the first man to win it wire to wire in 39 years.

-For those who have become desensitised to the scale of his achievement by the very fact that he had led so handsomely throughout, this might help: Rose and Mickelson's score of 14 under for second would have been good enough to win 70 of the first 78 Masters.
+For those who have become desensitised to the scale of his achievement by the very fact that he had led so handsomely throughout, this might help: Rose and Mickelson's score of 14 under for second would have have been the winning tally in all bar five of the previous 78 Masters that have been played.

 There is footage of him aged 14 declaring that his ultimate goal in life is to win the Masters.
 Goals like that are supposed to be good for young sportsmen.
 They also bring their own burden.